L400-RTI/Training-material/modules/04 - Ingestion.md

 - Medium gives you 16 partitions in the Eventhub
 - High gives you 32 partitions in the Eventhub

+When changing the throughput of the Eventstream it will have an impact on the cost of the Eventstream.
+This due to the underlying compute for each partition in the Eventhub and from this the number of messages the Eventstream is processing.

+With "Low" set in "Event throughput setting", the processor CU consumption rate starts at 1/3 base-rate (0.778 CU hour) and autoscale within 2/3 base-rate (1.555 CU hour), 1 base-rate (2.333 CU hour), 2 base-rates, and 4 base-rates.

+With "Medium" set in "Event throughput setting", the processor CU consumption rate starts at 1 base-rate and autoscale within multiple possible base-rates.

+With "High" set in "Event throughput setting", the processor CU consumption rate starts at 2 base-rates and autoscale within multiple possible base-rates.

+For more details on the cost of Eventstream, please see the official documentation from Microsoft Learn right [here](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/event-streams/monitor-capacity-consumption)

 The throughput does not in itself boost the overall throughput of ingestion in the Eventstream area.
 Every throughput has 3 limitations:

 1. The inlet (in this case the Event hub)